-Our favorite reactor for hiking and backpacking trips.
-Make hot drinks and dehydrated foods LIGHTNING FAST while enjoying your outdoor adventures with this small, light and powerful reactor.
+Our favorite reactor stove for hiking and backpacking trips.
+Make hot drinks and dehydrated foods LIGHTNING FAST while enjoying your outdoor adventures with this small, light, and powerful reactor.

 I purchased the MSR Reactor stove (1.7L) in 2007 for a backcountry trip into the clutches of the Eastern Sierra.

 For reasons of limiting weight and bulk when it came to carrying extra cookware.
-I really liked the profile that it provided for one purpose, to boil water fast, efficient and in all weather conditions.
+I really liked the profile that it provides for one purpose, to boil water fast, efficient, and in all weather conditions.

 With its single-use pot that creates its own windbreak, the reactor is an all-weather water-boiling machine.
 I can fit the entire heating element with fuel into the cooking pot.
 With its aluminum alloy construction, it can definitely handle backcountry travel.
 The sleekness of the reactor also allows me to pack additional necessary items for our excursions.